GawdeAniketVijay/Machine-Learning/README.md

 There are Three types of Machine Learning Algorithm :- 1)Supervised Learning:- with input if there is a output its known as supervised learning.
 There are two types in supervised learning i)Regerssion :-means continous numeric value ii) Classification :-means categorical value means Yes/no.
 2)Unsupervised Learning :-Where u do not need to supervised the model.
 Instead u need to allow the model to work on its own to discover information.
 It mainly delas with the unlabelled data.
-1)Clustering:-
+1)Clustering:- Means a set of clothes and separate it like man's & women cluster the clothes as per their Genders.

 It is branch of computer which gives computer the ability to learn without being explicity programmed.
 Machine learning (ML) is the study of computer algorithms that can improve automatically through experience and by the use of data.
 It is seen as a part of artificial